adrian207/Azure-PIM-Solution/docs/executive-overview.md

 The solution can grow with your organization, supporting everything from small teams to global enterprises without requiring complete replacement.

 **7. Comprehensive Documentation**
-Following the Minto Pyramid Principle, documentation is structured for clarity and accessibility, ensuring stakeholders at all levels can understand the solution.
+Documentation is structured for clarity and accessibility, ensuring stakeholders at all levels can understand the solution.

 ---